Most major insurance plans accepted

 Micardis may be prescribed as a tablet.
 It’s always important to follow the specific instructions on your prescription, as they can vary based on the formulation and dosage prescribed.

-If you're prescribed Micardis, be sure to complete the full course of the angiotensin II receptor blocker unless your doctor specifically tells you to stop.
-If you don’t complete your prescription, the angiotensin II receptor blocker may not fully treat your high blood pressure.
+If you're prescribed Micardis, be sure to take the angiotensin II receptor blocker as directed unless your doctor specifically tells you to stop.
+If you don’t complete your prescription, the angiotensin II receptor blocker may not adequately treat your high blood pressure.

 Micardis uses